The Changing Landscape of Edtech

 Educators wanting to get the most out of edtech may also need to learn new teaching approaches.

-Research has shown that new edtech works best when used in teaching methods that encourage creativity and play — rather than when used to improve the efficiency of the “drill and kill” teaching approach, which is often used to prepare students for standardized tests.
-Teachers accustomed to using just one teaching approach — especially if their approach is focused on learning by reception — may struggle to incorporate edtech effectively and need additional training or administrative supervision.
+Research has shown that new edtech works best in teaching methods that encourage creativity and play.
+Instead of using it to improve the efficiency of the “drill and kill” teaching approach, which teachers often use to prepare students for standardized tests.
+Teachers accustomed to using a learning-by-reception approach may struggle to incorporate edtech effectively and need additional training.

-Administrators may also have to work with teachers who are skeptical of the usefulness of new edtech — or are afraid that the new technology is designed to replace them.
+Administrators may also have to work with teachers skeptical of the new edtech — or are afraid that it can to replace them.

-Teachers who don’t buy in to the potential of new edtech will be less likely to learn how to apply it to their lesson plans and teaching styles.
-If administrators want to smoothly integrate new technology into their schools, they’ll need to be prepared to support teachers who are unprepared or less willing to learn how to adapt to these new developments.
+Teachers who don’t buy into the potential of new edtech will be less likely to learn how to apply it to their lesson plans and teaching styles.
+Suppose administrators want to smoothly integrate new technology into their schools.
+They must support unprepared teachers or less willing to learn how to adapt to these new developments.

-Administrators will also need to be prepared for new challenges presented by tech — especially in schools that adopt systems that store student data on the cloud, where it can be particularly vulnerable to hackers.
+Administrators must also prepare for new challenges presented by tech.
+It’s especially true in schools with systems that store student data on the cloud, where it’s vulnerable to hackers.
 At these schools, admins will need to become tech-savvy enough to defend their students’ data — or risk the consequences.

 Adjusting to the New Landscape of Edtech

-New technologies are being adapted to the classroom — and they might just change how we approach teaching and education.
-The latest edtech can be used to stage virtual field trips, strengthen teaching techniques, provide better lessons for visual or kinetic learners and even use student to data to provide adaptive one-on-one computer tutoring.
+Educators are adapting new technologies to the classroom — and they might just change how we approach teaching and education.
+The latest edtech can stage virtual field trips, strengthen teaching techniques and provide better lessons for visual or kinetic learners.
+In addition, it can use student data to provide adaptive one-on-one computer tutoring.

 However, tech alone won’t be enough.
-Educators and administrators will both need to work towards integrating new edtech into the classroom while also preparing themselves for the new challenges posed by advancing technology.
+Educators and administrators will both need to work towards integrating new edtech into the classroom.
+Moreover, they must also prepare themselves for the new challenges posed by advancing technology.

 bg-pamplet-2